Breakfast in Bed (Grimm)

 The episode received mixed-to-positive reviews from critics, who criticized the fact that the show is not progressing any development for the finale.

 Plot

-Opening quote: "Sleep is good, death is better; but of course, the best thing would be to have never been born at all."

 A violent murder puts Nick (David Giuntoli) and Hank (Russell Hornsby) on the tail of an alp, a Wesen that eats dreams and seems to be using a cheap hotel as hunting ground.
 Meanwhile, Eve (Bitsie Tulloch), Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) try to decipher the symbols on the cloth that covered the wooden shard, discovering it is an astronomical map that points to a future date; some of the symbols suggest the seven stars of a cluster of stars known as Pleiades.

 Meisner's (Damien Puckler) ghost warns Renard (Sasha Roiz) of an ambush by the Black Claw and Renard dispatches them.

 Reception

 Viewers

 The episode was viewed by 4.00 million people, earning a 0.7/3 in the 18-49 rating demographics on the Nielson ratings scale, ranking third on its timeslot and seventh for the night in the 18-49 demographics, behind 20/20, Be My Valentine, Charlie Brown, MacGyver, Blue Bloods, Shark Tank, and Hawaii Five-0.
 This was a 2% decrease in viewership from the previous episode, which was watched by 4.08 million viewers with a 0.8/3.
 This means that 0.7 percent of all households with televisions watched the episode, while 3 percent of all households watching television at that time watched it.
 With DVR factoring in, the episode had a 1.4 ratings share in the 18-49 demographics.